 Read the Advance Reviews here: https://www.finishinglinepress.com/product/my-body-is-not-an-apology-by-megha-sood/

 My chapbook is a true reflection of the feminist soul that I carry.
-All the poems in the collection are centered around body politics and its development.
-My poems are a deep exposition of gender-based discrimination, and sexual and reproductive rights violations that references my experience emanating from gender-based bias and the proliferation of hate speech against women.
-These poems are not only the reflection of blatant violation of body rights but also address the human rights violation in today’s toxic political environment as a whole.
+All the poems in the collection are centered around body politics and its issues.
+My poems are a deep exposition of gender-based discrimination, and sexual and reproductive rights violations that reference my experience emanating from gender-based bias and the proliferation of hate speech against women.
+These poems are not only a reflection of the blatant violation of body autonomy and identity but also address the human rights violation in today’s toxic political environment as a whole.
 This chapbook highlights my journey, gives it a voice, and strengthens the fact that how the body is so central yet it remains invisible and still acts as a threat.

 Anthologies featuring my works have been mentioned in the Huffington Post and showcased in the Poets House, Manhatten as part of the summer reading 2019.

 20% of all proceeds went to The Yellow Hammer Fund and ACLU